reactioncommerce/reaction-docs/docs/architecture/decisions/0003-tutorial-deprecation-plan.md

 ## Use a single installation instruction link moving forward

-- Use the Reaction Platform installation instructions across all READMEs: https://docs.reactioncommerce.com/docs/installation-reaction-platform
+- Use the Reaction Development Platform installation instructions across all READMEs: https://docs.reactioncommerce.com/docs/installation-reaction-platform
     - Reaction
     - Example Storefront
     - With the exception of the Platform itself, which will need more in-depth instructions for those who also want to develop on the Platform.